The Dulcimer Fretboard

 After the fretboard has been fashioned and a proper profile has been worked into the top and bottom, the frets are installed.
 This is an exacting process, and cannot be hurried.

-Next, the fretboard is joined to the top with varnish and screws.
+Next, the fretboard is joined to the top with light hot hide glue and screws.
 A lot of energy passes through this joint, so we don't want any failures here.